eudes-xoxo/warp-terminal-is-bad.github.io/README.md

 ## Why is this a problem?

-What's the point of having a terminal emulator if it's nonfree?
-If more terminal emulators continue to be nonfree, it will not be good for the future of terminal emulators.
+Nonfree terminal emulators undermine computing freedom and shrink the pool of community-driven alternatives.

 ## A message to the Warp Terminal team.